 Rahim Khan tells Amir the story of how he found Hassan, and the narrative shifts so that Rahim Khan narrates in the first person.
 In 1986, Rahim Khan went to Hazarajat.
-He went primarily because he was lonely, but also because as he aged it became difficult for him to care for Baba’s house by himself.
+He went primarily because he was lonely, but also because as he aged, it became difficult for him to care for Baba’s house by himself.
 He found Hassan’s home, a small mud house, and saw Hassan in the yard.
 The men greeted each other, and Hassan took Rahim Khan inside to introduce him to his wife, a pregnant Hazara woman named Farzana.
 As they spoke, Rahim Khan learned that Ali was killed by a land mine.
 Rahim Khan then explained to Hassan that he wanted Hassan and Farzana to come to Baba’s house with him and help him care for it.
 Hassan declined, saying that Hazarajat was their home now.
 Hassan asked several questions about Amir.
 When he learned Baba was dead, he cried.
 Rahim Khan stayed the night, and in the morning, Hassan told him that he and Farzana would go back to Kabul.

 The story shifts back to Amir’s perspective.
 Amir sits with Rahim Khan thinking of everything that happened between him and Hassan.
 Amir asks if Hassan is still in Baba’s house, and Rahim Khan hands him an envelope.
 It contains a photograph of Hassan and a letter for Amir.
 In it, Hassan says the Kabul they used to know is gone.
-One day a man at the market hit Farzana simply because she raised her voice so another man who was half-deaf could hear her.
-He talks about his love for his son, and says Rahim Khan is very ill.
-If Amir ever returns, he will find his faithful friend Hassan waiting for him.
+One day, a man at the market hit Farzana simply because she raised her voice so another man who was half-deaf could hear her.
+Hassan talks about his love for his son, and he says Rahim Khan is very ill.
+If Amir ever returns, he says, he will find his faithful friend Hassan waiting for him.
 Rahim Khan says a month after arriving in Pakistan, he received a call from a neighbor in Kabul.
 The Taliban had gone to Baba’s house and found Hassan and his family there.
 Hassan said he was taking care of the house for a friend, and they called him a liar like all Hazaras.
 They made him kneel in the street and shot him in the head.
 When Farzana ran out of the house, they shot her, too.

 The Taliban moved into Baba’s house, and Sohrab was sent to an orphanage.
-Rahim Khan knows an American couple in Pakistan that care for Afghan orphans, and they have already agreed to take in Sohrab.
+Rahim Khan knows an American couple in Pakistan that cares for Afghan orphans, and they have already agreed to take in Sohrab.
 Amir says he can’t go to Kabul.
 He can pay someone else to get Sohrab.
 Rahim Khan says it is not about the money, and that Amir knows why he must go.
 Rahim Khan says one day Baba told him he was worried that a boy who can’t stand up for himself becomes a man who can’t stand up to anything.
-He tells Amir one more thing.
-Ali was unable to have children.
+He tells Amir one more thing: Ali was unable to have children.
 Amir asks who Hassan’s father was then, and Rahim Khan says Amir knows who it was.
 Hassan never knew.
 They couldn’t tell anyone because it was a shameful situation.
 Amir shouts at Rahim Khan and storms out of the apartment.

 The events of this section, which largely recount what happened to Hassan in the time since Baba and Amir left for Pakistan, deftly tie together several of the book’s thematic elements: the pain of guilt, the hatefulness of racial prejudice, the challenge of acting against injustice, the value of loyalty, the love as well as the discord between fathers and sons, and the role history plays in private lives.
 We do not learn all the details of Hassan’s life, but we learn the basics.
 Most importantly, we now know that he had a son, Sohrab.
 In many ways, Hassan’s relationship with Sohrab acts as indirect proof that Hassan never forgot Amir.
 Naming the boy after a character in his and Amir’s favorite story is one example.
 Hassan also did with Sohrab all the things he and Amir used to enjoy, such as going to the movies and flying kites.
 The relationship between Hassan and Sohrab also adds a new dimension to the theme of fathers and sons that runs through the novel.
 It is perhaps the most loving father-son relationship we see in the book, making it all the more painful when we learn that Hassan is dead.